stailend/character_generator/README.md

 ## Text Prompt + Face → Final Character Image

 This project generates a custom character image using a text description and swaps the face with a user-provided one (via URL or local file).
 It combines tiny-sd (text-to-image) with InsightFace FaceSwap in a simple, unified pipeline.

+The txt2img model is ~1Gb.

 ### 📸 Example Pipeline Output